 Short Biography of Claude Monet

 In 1870, Monet married, and shortly after, the outbreak of the Franco-Prussian war encouraged him to flee to London.
 After a while, he spent time in Holland before returning to Paris.
 He settled in Paris by the river Seine, where he was in close contact with other artists of a similar outlook.
 These included Auguste Renoir, Sisley, Gustave and Manet.
+He built a small boathouse and used it to go on the Seine to paint the people and scenes of the river bank.

 The first ‘impressionist’ exhibition was held in April 1874; it was a contemporary critic who gave the gallery the term ‘impressionist’.
 The critic intended this as a criticism – the fact the paintings weren’t finished with neat lines.
 But the artists took ‘impressionism’ as a fitting label for the art they were pursuing.